Medi-Cal (California Medicaid) CalAIM’s Enhanced Care Management & Community Supports

 Income

-The applicant income limit is equivalent to 138% of the Federal Poverty Level (FPL).
-While this figure increases annually in January, the Medi-Cal income limits increase in April.
-Effective 4/1/24 – 3/31/25, a single applicant can have a monthly income up to $1,732.
-When both spouses are applicants, the income limit is $2,352 / month.
-When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
-Only the applicant spouse’s income is considered, which is limited to $1,732 / month.
+For Regular Medi-Cal, there is a combined income limit for the applicant spouse and non-applicant spouse of $2,401 / month.
+For Nursing Home Medi-Cal or Home and Community Based Services via a Medicaid Waiver, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
+Only the applicant spouse’s income is considered, which is limited to $1,801 / month.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.
-In 2024, the maximum amount that can be transferred is $3,854 / month and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
+In 2025, the maximum amount that can be transferred is $3,948 / month and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
 Non-applicant spouses who have their own income equal to or greater than this amount are not entitled to a Spousal Income Allowance.
+While persons receiving HCBS Waiver services are not eligible for ECM, they may be eligible for this managed care benefit if on a waiver waiting list.

 Assets

-While all assets are disregarded when determining Medi-Cal eligibility, one’s assets are not necessarily safe from the Medicaid Estate Recovery Program (MERP).
+While all assets are currently disregarded when determining Medi-Cal eligibility, one’s assets are not necessarily safe from the Medicaid Estate Recovery Program (MERP).
 Following the death of a long-term care Medicaid beneficiary, the state attempts reimbursement of long-term care costs for which it paid for that individual via their remaining estate.
 This may include one’s home.
 With the utilization of proper planning strategies, one can protect their home and other assets from being used as reimbursement and instead go to loved ones as inheritance.
 Contact an Experienced Medi-Cal Planner for assistance.

 Medical Criteria: Functional Need

-An applicant must require a Nursing Facility Level of Care (NFLOC).
-One area of consideration is one’s need for assistance with Activities of Daily Living (ADLs).ADLs include bathing, dressing, mobility, toiletry, and eating.
+To access ECM or CS, an aging senior generally must be at risk of institutionalization (nursing home care) or require a Nursing Facility Level of Care (NFLOC).
+One area of consideration is one’s need for assistance with Activities of Daily Living (ADLs).
+ADLs include bathing, dressing, mobility, toiletry, and eating.
 Relevant to persons with Alzheimer’s disease or a related dementia, cognitive deficits, such as memory, decision making, and judgment, may also be considered.
-A diagnosis of dementia in and of itself does not mean one will meet a NFLOC.
+A diagnosis of dementia in and of itself does not mean one will meet the functional need.
+Learn more about long-term care Medicaid in California.

 Qualifying When Over the Income Limit

-How to Apply for Medi-Cal’s Enhanced Care Management
+How to Apply for Medi-Cal’s Enhanced Care Management & Community Supports

 Before You Apply

-Prior to submitting an application for Medi-Cal through which Enhanced Care Management and / or Community Supports is provided, applicants need to ensure they meet the eligibility criteria.
+Prior to submitting an application for Medi-Cal managed care, through which Enhanced Care Management and / or Community Supports is provided, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income limit may be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

-As part of the application process, applicants will need to gather documentation for submission.
+As part of the application process, applicants need to gather documentation for submission.
 Examples include proof of income and copies of Social Security and Medicare cards.
 A common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Application Process